MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 >
 > - **Meet capacity requirements**: Choose deployment environments with autoscaling capabilities to add and remove capacity as demand fluctuates.
 >
-> - **Achieve and sustain performance**: Continuously [monitor the performance of your deployed models](/azure/machine-learning/how-to-monitor-model-performance), review results, and take appropriate actions..
+> - **Achieve and sustain performance**: Continuously [monitor the performance of your deployed models](/azure/machine-learning/how-to-monitor-model-performance), review results, and take appropriate actions.
 >
 > - **Achieve and sustain performance**: Continuously monitor the performance of your infrastructure of deployed models, review results, and take appropriate actions.
 Monitor training infrastructure to ensure you're meeting your requirements for training time.